jmchandonia/CORAL/front_end/README.md

 `GOOGLE_CAPTCHA_SITE_KEY` - Required for setting up user registration.
 Generates a captcha for preventing site abuse.
 This option is not required, if you prefer to not use the user registration feature, you must leave this option as an empty string `''`.
 This will simply prevent the captcha from loading, so if you do have the backend configured with an email for user registration, it would be wise to deconfigure it.

+`DEMO_MODE` - If set to true, allows ANY user with a Google account to log in and explore data.
+The registration button will not be shown.
+Uploading new datasets through the web interface will be disabled.
+The default is false, meaning authorized users must be configured in users.json (see back end documentation for details).

 Please note that without these variables declared as keys within your `environment.*.ts` file(s), the application will fail to compile.
-The `environment.ts` that lives in the repo is built so that the app won't fail at the compilation step, but will still require the fields to be populated with a valid value, notably the `baseURL` and the `GOOGL_OAUTH2_CLIENT_KEY` variables.
+The `environment.ts` that lives in the repo is built so that the app won't fail at the compilation step, but will still require the fields to be populated with a valid value, notably the `baseURL` and the `GOOGLE_OAUTH2_CLIENT_KEY` variables.

 ## Deployment